 Now, I’ve seen this move before.
 But I was financially oblivious then and completely missed this awesome explanation.
 But this time it hit home.

-As an aside, I know this move finally got Scorsese his Best Director Oscar, but I don’t think it’s near one of his best films.
+As an aside, I know this movie gets touted as one of Scorsese’s best, but I don’t think it’s near one of his best films.
 The acting is good but the story is superficial to me.
 Give me Goodfellas any day…

 The best explanation of the stock market that I’ve ever heard